-The Wilmington Business Journal recently asked Ward and Smith corporate and securities attorney Ken Bart and Director of Consulting for Ward and Smith Business Consulting, Hank Harris, how businesses can strategize for a post-pandemic environment.
+The Wilmington Business Journal recently asked corporate and securities attorney Ken Bart and Director of Consulting for Ward and Smith Business Consulting, Hank Harris, how businesses can strategize for a post-pandemic environment.
 Their comments appeared in the latest "Insightful Discussion."

 COVID-19 has brought stressors on businesses that were unheard of just a year ago.
 What should business owners be thinking about strategically at this moment in time?